Pjarbit/home-assistant-combined-notification-integration/README.md

 [![Demo](media/demo.gif)](media/demo.gif)

-**Monitor and group multiple entity conditions — all on ONE CARD.
+**Monitor and group multiple entity conditions — all on ONE SENSOR & ONE CARD.
 No YAML editing required.**

 Hundreds of conditions can be monitored with no slowdown or lagging in your frontend dashboard.